 - Understanding breed traits is essential to evaluating their potential danger.

-- Proper training and socialization are critical for any dog breed.
+- Proper training and socialisation are critical for any dog breed.

 - Researching the breed thoroughly can help you make an informed decision.